princejohnsantillan/id-base-converter/README.md

 IdBase::symbols("0a1b2c3d4e5f6g7h8i9j")->toInteger('3b'); // 123
 ```

-Alternatively, you can use the `convert` method to convert an integeger ID into an encoded string or vice versa:
+Alternatively, you can use the `convert` method to convert an integeger ID into an encoded string and/or vice versa:
 ```php
 IdBase::asAlphanumeric()->convert(12345); // 3d7